skmcwilliams/Racing-Telemetry/README.txt

 - Throttle%: The percent of throttle application by the driver
 - MPH: Speed of vehicle in Miles Per Hour

- **Please note that the variable requests say "Empty DataFrame" at the end, please ignore and type one of the given variables, which will be listed for you**

 The program will request X and Y variables, please type the variables you would like to see and the program will plot them into the html file.

 Future plans include:
 - adding the statistical data to the plot instead of the terminal
-- removing "Empty DataFrame" from the input request